 You don't have to let this temperamental fruit get the better of you.
-You deserve the best of the best when it comes to topping your toast, fattening up your salad, or mashing into guac.
+You deserve the best of the best when it comes to topping your toast, fattening up your salad, or mashing it into guac.
 And that's why we've rounded up these insider secrets for finding the perfect avocado.
 Remember these tips the next time you head to the grocery store.
 And once you get home, put them to good use with these 30 Avocado Recipes.

 For the same reason you can't rely on color, you also shouldn't lean on the texture of the avocado skin to notify you of its ripeness.
 Different varieties of avocados have different textures.
 For example, Fuerte, Bacon, and Zutano avocados have smooth skin while Gwen, Reed, and Hass avocados have pebbling, according to the California Avocado Commission.

 If you'd like to eat avocados all week, pick avocados in a variety of stages of ripening.
 For Hass avocados, like those from Avocados from Mexico, you'll want to grab dark brown-skinned avocados to eat today.
-Looking to make avocado toast within the next couple days?
+Looking to make avocado toast within the next couple of days?
 Check for green and brown speckled fruit.
-And to make guacamole on the weekend, you can certainly stock up on hard, unripe fruit in the grocery store.
-According to Avocados from Mexico, their green fruits will be ready to eat in three to four days when left out at room temperature.
+And to make guacamole next weekend, stock up on hard, unripe fruit.
+According to Avocados from Mexico, the brand's green fruits will be ready to eat in three to four days when left out at room temperature.